Minimizing Dynamic Regret on Geodesic Metric Spaces: Omitted Proof for Section

 \subsection{Proof of Lemma \ref{sml-meta}}

 We again apply Lemma \ref{optHedge}, with the surrogate loss $\ell_{t,i}=\la\nabla f_t(\x_t),\invexp_{\x_t}\x_{t,i}\ra$ and the optimism $m_{t,i}=0$ for any $i\in[N]$.
 In this way,

 where the second inequality follows from Lemma \ref{optHedge}, the third one follows from Assumption \ref{diam} and H\"{o}lder's inequality, while the last inequality is due to Lemma \ref{self-bound}.
-By setting $\beta=\sqrt{\frac{2+\ln N}{2LD^2\bar{F}_T}}$, the regret of the meta-algorithm is upper bounded by
+By setting $\beta=\sqrt{\frac{2+\ln N}{2LD^2\bar{F}_T}}$, the regret of the meta algorithm is upper bounded by

 Although $\bar{F}_T$ is unknown similar to the case of Optimistic Hedge, we can use techniques like the doubling trick or a time-varying step size $\beta_t=O\lt(\frac{1}{\sqrt{1+\bar{F}_t}}\rt)$ to overcome this hurdle.